pmkhoa/khoapham.me/content/blog/2015-year-end-review.md

 ### **Life**
-- I'm grateful that my works allow me to work remotely any days in the week, this helped me a lot with my work life balance.
+- I'm grateful that my works allow me to work remotely any days in the week, this helped me a lot for my work-life balance.
 - My 2 years old has kept me busy through the year.
 She started to talk more, and asked more questions.
 Sometimes it was hard to answer all of her questions.
 - The 4 days vacation in Disneyland was precious family time.
+- One Seattle trip to visit friend.
 - Multiple day trips to Cannon beach were really great, especially when we brought small tent with us so we could take nap in it.
 - The Apple Watch motivated me to exercise more regularly.
+- Still ride bicycle to work everyday.

+It was a joyful year of 2015, and I look forward to the 2016.
+Happy New Year!!!